 After your transaction is complete check your e-mail id.
 Apart from the notification received, you will also receive few e-mails on the confirmation.
 Among those e-mails, you will get a pdf document of your “Contract Note.”

 Contract Note is a legal document which should be properly documented by the investor.
 Earlier physical Contract Notes were dispatched to the investors.
 However, with the dematerialization, physical Contract Notes have discontinued.
+Learn more about Contract Notes in NSE Academy Certified Foundation of Capital Markets.

 In this blog, we will be discussing Contract Notes.